<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 1) Large stains.

 Stains in the flooring and ceiling could indicate more than pet stains or forgotten spills.
 In When to Walk: 5 Red Flags at an Open House, Karina states that “if you find that the rugs are concealing large stains, that could indicate water damage, which could suggest anything from plumbing problems to structural problems” and you will want to investigate further.
 If the stain is, in fact, due to water damage, then you will not only need to replace the floor but also the subfloor.
-This kind of repair is obiviously bigger than a throw rug can handle and infinitely more costly.
+This kind of repair is obviously bigger than a throw rug can handle and infinitely more costly.

 2) Peeling or fresh paint.

 Peeling paint indicates that there may be water damage or cracks in the wall, and cracks can indicate a shift in the foundation.
 Some may be minor, as a house foundation will progressively shift over time.
-However, "Bulges or cracks bigger than one-third inch can mean the house has serious structural issues." (source) The home owner may try to distract your eye by putting a recent coat of paint on the wall or placing large decorative pieces to cover the crack.
+However, "Bulges or cracks bigger than one-third inch can mean the house has serious structural issues." (source) The homeowner may try to distract your eye by putting a recent coat of paint on the wall or placing large decorative pieces to cover the crack.
 Don't be afraid to shift things around as you look.
 Remember, you are preparing to make a large investment.
 It's okay to ensure you're investing correctly!

 3) Foul smell.

 Musty or foul smells may indicate mildew or mold.
 This is a major issue in the house that requires an enormous amount of money to reverse.
 The homeowners may try to cover the smell by placing air fresheners around the home.
-According to the Rochester Real Estate Blog, “If a home has a plug in air freshener in every outlet, a candle lit in every room, and air fresheners hanging in every room, it’s possible the home owner is attempting to cover up a foul odor.”
+According to the Rochester Real Estate Blog, “If a home has a plug in air freshener in every outlet, a candle lit in every room, and air fresheners hanging in every room, it’s possible the homeowner is attempting to cover up a foul odor.”

 Opening closet, basement, and attic doors may help you identify the mysterious smell they're covering--most likely mold.